Skip to main content

 Get a list of current and past public IPs across multiple cloud providers

-Security incident response often begins with an investigation to track down public IP address ownership.
-Using CLI, SOC team members can quickly search for all public IP addresses currently allocated across three different cloud providers.
+Security incident response often begins with identifying public IP ownership.
+Using CLI, SOC analysts can quickly retrieve all allocated public IPs across AWS, Azure, and Google Cloud.

 CODE